 Safari pushes the limits of speed

 To live up to that expectation, Safari was also given Intelligent Tracking Prevention to better protect user browsing and history data and block unwanted auto-play video advertisements.
-In addition, customization seems to be a key point for the new fastest Safari browser, as it allows for specific website personalization and ad-blocking or enabling according to the user’s choosing.
+In addition, customization seems to be a key point for the Safari browser, as it allows for specific website personalization and ad-blocking or enabling according to the user’s choosing.